![]() |

 call set4lyz1

-rem * Override pointer to configuration file
+rem * Override pointers to config and list file

 set SLZCONFG=%SLZADMIN%\tmp4lyze.CFG